|WHAT YOU SHOULD BRING FROM HOME

-Patients maybe permitted to leave the unit for short periods of time, if they have an appropriate physician order and it does not interfere with treatment.
+Patients may be permitted to leave the unit for short periods of time, if they have an appropriate physician order and it does not interfere with treatment.
 Contact your nurse if you desire to leave the unit.
 If it is appropriate your nurse will educate you regarding safety issues and responsibilities.

 SMOKE AND TOBACCO FREE POLICY

 This decision has been based on overwhelming evidence that tobacco smoke is dangerous whether inhaled from a cigarette or breathed from the air.
-We kindly ask everyone to observe our policy of “no smoking” anywhere within the hospital.
-For those who smoke outside the hospital, please kindly utilize the smoking huts provided at both the front entrance and the Emergency Department entrance to the hospital.
-Please extinguish cigarettes and place them in the containers that are provided in the designated smoking huts
+We kindly ask everyone to observe our policy of “no smoking” within the hospital.
+For those who smoke outside the hospital, please kindly utilize the smoking huts provided at both the front entrance and the Emergency Department entrance.
+Please extinguish cigarettes and place them in the containers that are provided in the designated smoking huts.

 A smoke-free policy places the greatest burden on the hospitalized patient who must abstain from smoking for extended periods at a time of personal stress.
 We realize that this requires some big adjustment for those patients and staff who are accustomed to smoking, and we are ready to provide you with the needed support and understanding as you make this change in your life.
 You may want to talk with your physician if you have difficulty not smoking.
 For those who would like information about quitting, a trained respiratory technician will provide services.
 Smoking cessation classes are offered by the hospital.